MariusLombard-Platet/search_engine_assignment/README.md

 The source code is written in Python 2.

+The code is self-documented, but you will find useful info in the [docs/](docs/) folder.

 To launch the program : simply launch main.py, after having installed the dependecies (see below).
 You can change the config parameters in the config.ini file.

 Dependencies